 Dogs hate the smell of poop and cayenne pepper.
-If you notice that that area is prone to digging, you may fill the holes with poop.
+If you notice that area is prone to digging, you may fill the holes with poop.
 If poop is too gross for you, you may try cayenne pepper.
-Other options are spraying citrus peels, or vinegar in the area, as the smell of these are offensive to dogs.
+Other options are spraying citrus peels, or vinegar in the area, as the smell of these is offensive to dogs.
 Dogs hate these substances, and may get away from the area the moment they catch a whiff of these.

 Appealing to your dog’s emotions

 If you do not like your dog to keep digging in a particular area, you can try giving them a little scare.
 Just do not overdo it and do not use harmful objects.
-You can scare your pet a little bit by burying balloons in the area where they frequently dig.
+You can scare your pet a little by burying balloons in the area where they frequently dig.
 Once the dog starts digging in that area, he or she will inevitably pop up the balloon.
 This will scare the dog and prevent him or her from digging in that same area again.

 On the other hand, if you want to direct your pet to a specific digging space, you can give them praises and compliments.
-Once they see that you are giving them positive attention when they dig in specific locations, they will continue to do so until it becomes a habit.
+Once they see you are giving them positive attention when they dig in specific locations, they will continue to do so until it becomes a habit.

 Other reminders when dealing with your dog’s digging habit

-- Do not allow your dog to bring toys outside unless it is used to engage and play such as Frisbees and balls.
+- Do not allow your dog to bring toys outside unless it is used to engage and play, such as Frisbees and balls.
 Exemptions are when you are closely supervising your dog, or if the dog’s reason for digging is boredom.

 - Do not punish your dog after digging.
 Doing so may make the dog feel that he or she finally got the attention desired.
-In other cases, your pet’s anxiety and stress will also worsen which could aggravate the act of digging.
+In other cases, your pet’s anxiety and stress will also worsen, which could aggravate the act of digging.
 It will just worsen your dog’s habit, and the dog would not even understand the reason for the punishment.

 - Remember that your dog will not grow out of digging.
-Digging is either because of nature, emotion or physical symptoms.
+Digging is either because of nature, emotion, or physical symptoms.
 If it is the latter two, it will not go away unless the cause is addressed.
 If this is because of nature, the best thing to do is use positive reinforcement such as compliments, and deterrents like the ones mentioned above—poop, vinegar, citrus peels, etc. You can even use mothballs as deterrents, however, when eaten, this can be toxic to dogs.